 “I heartily recommend this informative volume in its pursuit of truth about the Muslim religion.”
 Burton H.

 AUTHOR BIO: A man of faith and integrity, Stephen Blanton lived and worked with hundreds of Muslims.
 He spent years of research, analysis and verification to discover what motivates some devout followers of Islam to wage violent jihad — and why peaceful Muslims don’t speak out against them.
-Ex-Muslims and Christian missionaries to Islamic states reviewed his manuscript, agreed with his methods and conclusions and encouraged him to publish.
+Ex-Muslims and Christian missionaries to Islamic states reviewed his manuscript and encouraged him to publish.
 He holds a degree from the University of Maryland and was a contributing editor and speaker on Wake up We the People from 2010 until its host passed away in December 2017.
 Stephen lived and worked in Europe and Asia for sixteen years.
 He resides in Virginia with his wife Elizabeth.